A character sheet for the surreal web animation series Homestar Runner.

 Strong Bad: (sarcastically) Oh, that's great.
 Great, thank you.
 Yeah, go ahead and save that one, why don't you, yeah.
 So I can treasure it for years and years, and show it to my kids.

-Back from the Dead: It surprisingly returns from the dead for the 200th email, only to accidentally get burned to a crisp once more by sparks flying off Homestar's short-circuiting Happy 8600.
+- Back from the Dead: The original paper surprisingly returns from the dead for the 200th email, only to accidentally get burned to a crisp once more by sparks flying off Homestar's short-circuiting Happy 8600.
 It has not been seen since.

 It's a stick.
 Designates the local cool hangout for the Brothers Strong.